Ada-Developers-Academy/core-unit-2/more-flask-queries/query-params.md

 ## Goals

 Our goal for this lesson is to expand our skills.
-We will practice handling more kinds HTTP requests.
+We will practice handling more kinds of HTTP requests.

 We should walk away from this lesson understanding: